jonathanlocke/jonathanlocke.github.io/unpublished/resources.md

 <img src="../uml/resource-classes.png" width=500/>

-Notice that all resources are *Repeater*s (see [Broadcaster/Listener design pattern](#broadcaster)), which makes error handling easy and consistent.
+Now, let's take a quick look at a *Resource* implementation.
 The implementation of a simple *ReadableResource* requires only an *onOpenForReading* method and a *sizeInBytes()* method.
+A default for everything else will be provided by *BaseReadableResource*.
 The *StringResource* class is a good example, and looks like this:

     public class StringResource extends BaseReadableResource
     {